 Ideas: Many brides have ideas about the types of engagement photos they want, and that always excites me.
 Send me a Pinterest board if you have collected ideas for your engagement session, or email me your ideas.

-Suggestions: If you have suggestions for poses or locations, I would love to have them.
+Suggestions: If you have suggestions for poses or locations, send them my way.

-Search For Images From Your Wedding, Reception And Engagement Venues
+Search For Images From Your Wedding And Reception Venues

 Benjamin and Marian Schuster Center

 Why To Choose Downtown Dayton: The beautiful architecture, wide streets and endless backdrops make this great.

 Why Not To Choose Downtown Dayton: This is a man-made environment and not good nature-based portraits.

 Why To Choose Oregon District: Historic buildings, brick streets and a huge number of backgrounds make this one of my top engagement locations.

 Why Not To Choose Oregon District: There is a lot of vehicle and foot traffic that can interfere with engagement photo shoots.

 Why To Choose 2nd Street Market MetroPark: Brick streets, revitalized industrial building, trains and more make this a fantastic urban engagement session location.